Diploma of Science

-- Physical Sciences and Mathematics (Lismore campus, or some units by distance education)
+- Physical Sciences and Mathematics (Lismore campus, or some units online)

 - Engineering (Lismore campus)

-Please note: Not all study areas are available to study by distance education.
+Please note: Not all study areas are available to study online.

 Assessment tasks vary from unit to unit and can include essays, reports, audio or video presentations, class participation, individual and group work, online quizzes, case analyses, and examinations.
 Assessment items are in accordance with learning outcomes and designed to ensure that all the graduate attributes are assessed throughout the course.
 The performance criteria, grading standards and due dates for assessment tasks are included in each Unit Information Guide.
 Students receive timely feedback on their assessment submissions.